timbo-rafa/distributed_cache/README.md

     bash scripts/deploy-database.sh
     bash scripts/deploy-api.sh
 ```
+If you'd like to see a dashboard, couchbase provides one at http://localhost:8091/ui/index.html

-Then, to install the client:
+Next, to install the client:

 ```
 pip install geo-cache-client
 ```

 The programs under the folder `examples` provides some sample usage:

 ```bash
 python examples/replication.py
 python examples/concurrency.py
 ```

-Couchbase provides a dashboard at http://localhost:8091/ui/index.html

 # Solution